harrymatthews50/MeshEditor/README.md

 ## Overview
 ### Mesh editor module
 The MeshEditor module implements two classes:
-- MeshEditor enables vertex selection, deletion and basic landmarking as well as saving the resulting mesh and landmark coordinates.
-This was done simply by ading a bunch of callbacks to keyboard and mouse events to a pyvista Plotter
+- MeshEditor enables vertex selection, deletion and basic landmarking as well as saving the resulting mesh or landmark coordinates.
+Essentially it adds a bunch of callbacks in response to key and mouse events to a pyvista plotter.
 - BatchMeshEditor enables batch processing of multiple files loading files from a source directory and outputting them into a destination directory.
 ### Demos
 Check the demos folder for: